threatgrid/ctia/README.md

 docker-compose -f containers/dev/docker-compose.yml up --force-recreate --remove-orphans
 ```

-In particular, this resets ElasticSearch indicies, which cannot
+In particular, this resets ElasticSearch indices, which cannot
 be created more than once.

 ### Testing and CI